 We’ve created a construct that we call our Organisational Reference Model.
 Basically, we try to architect the organisational model so that the right things are very close to the business and the things that would really benefit from centralisation are centralised.

 InfoWorld: Break that down for me.
 How does that work?

 Keller: The business-facing component of our organisation model we call a business solution area.
 But accountability for planning, building, and running of all of the applications and data assets that support business are managed by an IT group that is very tightly aligned with the business area.

 As an example, in our world if you look at our property and casualty claims function, we have a business solution area -- Claims IT, which is a group of people who are dedicated to claims and who learned the claims business processes.
 They manage a relationship with those partners and they own all assets and all projects that face off with that part of the business.
 That’s the part that has kept the business partnership and the business intimacy in place.

-If you look at the things that have the biggest economies of scale -- infrastructure, application development, governance-and-control functions such as cybersecurity -- those things are centralized.
-We built a model where we try to be very clear which organizational units are accountable for what and how they interact with each other.
-We have tried to tweak this in such a way that you get both efficiency and effectiveness as an organization, but also business intimacy.
+If you look at the things that have the biggest economies of scale -- infrastructure, application development, governance-and-control functions such as cybersecurity -- those things are centralised.
+We built a model where we try to be very clear which organisational units are accountable for what and how they interact with each other.
+We have tried to tweak this in such a way that you get both efficiency and effectiveness as an organisation, but also business intimacy.

-We’ve done a lot of work to get better processes implemented, like lean, but also worked a lot on culture and teamwork so that you can basically optimize and have it feel like one cohesive organization.
-We have over 20 of these business solution areas that are the business-facing, business-intimate groups streamlining how they work together with the centralized application development group so you get the best of both worlds.
+We’ve done a lot of work to get better processes implemented, like lean, but also worked a lot on culture and teamwork so that you can basically optimise and have it feel like one cohesive organisation.
+We have over 20 of these business solution areas that are the business-facing, business-intimate groups streamlining how they work together with the centralised application development group so you get the best of both worlds.